NathHo/Homomorphic_filter/README.md

 Hope it'll be useful!

---- App availible in .exe and .py (python 3) , note that your antivirus might be scared of the .exe ---
+--- App availible in .exe and .py (python 3 required module -> opencv-python and pillow) , note that your antivirus might be scared of the .exe ---

 ![Image1](https://user-images.githubusercontent.com/81107000/111916213-32d88700-8a50-11eb-820b-84050248f50c.png)